-2.5.
+2.6.
 Name Fields

 Names are represented by JSON strings.
-The rules for how names are encoded are described in $\frac{\text{Section 1.1}}{\text{Section 1.1}}$ .
+The rules for how names are encoded are described in Section 1.1.
 The contents of these fields are always uncompressed, that is after [RFC1035] name compression has been removed.

-There are three encodings for names:
+There are two encodings for names:

-- o If the member name does not end in "HEX" or "B64", the value is a domain name encoded as ASCII.
-Non-ASCII octets in the domain name can be expressed using the decimal escaping ("\DDD").
-Periods indicate separation between labels. - o If the member name ends in "HEX", the value is the wire format for an entire domain name stored in base16 encoding.
+- o If the member name does not end in "HEX", the value is a domain name encoded as ASCII.
+Non-ASCII octets in the domain name are expressed using JSON's escaping rules.
+Periods indicate separation between labels. - o If the member name ends in "HEX", the value is the wire format for an entire domain name stored in base16 encoding described in [RFC4648].